markliu22/BuySellBooks/README.md

 # Marketplace for posting, selling, and buying textbooks

-Full stack web application for high school & university students to buy and sell textbooks using React, Redux, Express.js, Node.js, MongoDB, and Amazon S3.
+Fully functional online marketplace for students to buy and sell used textbooks built using React, Redux, Express, Node, MongoDB, Amazon S3
-Work in progress.